Mdran2112/image_classification_serving/README.md

 # image_classification_serving
-This is an example of REST API, made with Python and FastAPI, that can be used to serve a deep learning model for image classification trained with Keras (Tensorflow).
+This is an example of REST API, built with Python and FastAPI, that can be used to serve a deep learning model for image classification trained with Keras (Tensorflow).
 The API has two endpoints:

 #### POST  /classifier/predictions